lindaperez/18_bk_AI_Cryptocurrencies/README.md

-# _Cryptocurrency Market_
+# _ Data Science: Cryptocurrency Grouping Project _

 ## The situation:
-Discovery trends to invents into a new cryptocurrency based on their fetures and values.
-Report that includes which cryptocurrencies are on the trading market and how they could be grouped to create a classification system for an Investment Portfolio.
+This report includes information on which cryptocurrencies are currently available on the trading market and how they can be grouped to create a classification system for an investment portfolio based on its features and values using Machine Learning, Statistics and Data Analysis techniques like Unsupervised Learning, K-means algorithm and Principal Component Analysis.

 ### The Data